Asthma

 If your asthma is very severe, oral steroids, such as prednisone, may be necessary for the health of you and baby.

-Asthma symptoms may get worse, stay the same, or get better during pregnancy.
-Talk to your health care provider to make sure the medicines you are taking are still the right choice.
+Talk with your health care provider to make sure the medicines you are taking are still the right choice.
 Update your Pregnancy and Lactation Asthma Action Plan as needed.

 Remember: It is better for you and your baby if you maintain asthma control (using any approved asthma medicines).